Events & Webinars

 Financial regulation continues to grow, building enormous pressure in operations departments.
 Nevertheless, by investing in technology and infrastructure, financial services firms are finding ways to cope.
 We examine the Taskize solution through the lens of a penalty dispute.

-Although it’s now 12 years since the Great Financial Crisis, the rate of regulatory change remains relentless.
+Although it’s now many years since the Great Financial Crisis, the rate of regulatory change remains relentless.
 According to the Bank of England, the Basel Committee on Banking Supervision published twice as many regulatory standards between 2009-17 than in the prior two decades.

 The pace-setters of regulatory change

 Politics is a key factor in driving the pace of regulatory change, with growing nationalism spurring the divergence of regulatory regimes.
 Brexit is a case in point.

 “today the world’s largest financial services firm is China’s Ant Financial with over one billion clients — without any branches”

 Another driver is financial innovation, with regulators scrambling to keep up with new business models and practices, particularly those resulting from technological change.
 Capital is flooding into digital banking, and novel digital assets, and more activity moving online.

 To illustrate the scale of change from personal to digital banking, the Bank of England published a report in 2019 which observed that “today the world’s largest financial services firm is China’s Ant Financial with over one billion clients — without any branches.
 A decade ago, it was Citigroup with 200 million customers.”
 These changes are leading regulators to look more closely at cybercrime and data security, and the structure of the markets themselves.

 A third driver is that financial regulations are seen by the financial industry itself as effective at combatting crime and risk.

 How regulatory change creates risks as well as solves them